anrfreitas/ecore-atlassian-assessment/README.md

 The project will be running on port `8080`, and it'll be using `/api` endpoint prefix.

+About the observability implementation, Prometheus is running on port `9090` and Grafana is running on port `3000` as usual.
+The user and password is `admin`.

 ### Features
 - Array, Object, Collection, String manipulation (Hello RestController)
 - CRUD operations with entity-relationship, Cronjob and caching implementation (Customer RestController)